knative/docs/docs/serving/using-auto-tls.md

 You must meet the following prerequisites to enable auto TLS:

-- The following must be installed on your Knative cluter:
+- The following must be installed on your Knative cluster:
   - [Knative Serving](../install/).
   - A Networking layer such as [Kourier](../install/any-kubernetes-cluster.md#installing-the-serving-component), [Istio with SDS, version 1.3 or higher](../install/installing-istio.md#installing-istio-with-SDS-to-secure-the-ingress-gateway), [Contour, version 1.1 or higher](../install/any-kubernetes-cluster.md#installing-the-serving-component),